Sen. Cruz urges Trump administration to block China’s next UN power play

 CLICK HERE FOR THE FOX NEWS APP

-A Heritage Foundation report titled, “How the U.S. Should Address Rising Influences at the United Nations,” authored by senior research fellow Brett Schaefer a senior research fellow, noted China’s rise at the U.N. is “not a recent phenomenon.”
+A Heritage Foundation report titled, “How the U.S. Should Address Rising Influences at the United Nations,” authored by senior research fellow Brett Schaefer, noted China’s rise at the U.N. is “not a recent phenomenon.”
 The claim runs against news reports that assert China’s ascension is due to the Trump administration's pullback from the world body.

 The report also said the U.S. should “focus its effort and resources on countering Chinese influence, advancing U.S. policy preferences, and increasing employment of U.S. nationals, particularly in senior positions, in those organizations whose remit affects key U.S. interests.”